cognivore/collapsization/devlog/2025-12-10-architecture-refactoring.md

 - Reality labels (revealed at game over)
 - Proper z-index layering for all elements

+**Reality check:** Overlay logic did move out of `hex_field.gd`, but `overlay_manager.gd` is ~400 lines and `hex_field.gd` is still ~600 lines of click handling, logging, and overlay coordination. `FieldOverlayManager` also relies on callers to precompute outlines and colors, so coupling remains: geometry, suit coloring, and claim labels are still assembled in `hex_field.gd`.
+There are no tests for the triangle math or label placement, so regressions would still only show up visually.
+Net effect: we relocated the mess, not fully simplified it.

 ### Service Layer

 Input handling was a disaster.
 Mouse clicks could target the HUD or the game world, but the routing logic was duplicated and buggy.
 We introduced: